1916 West Coast waterfront strike: Aftermath

 The strike ended in a massive defeat for longshore workers and the ILA.
 Employers gained full control over the hiring halls, known as fink halls, and established their own company unions, known as blue book unions after their blue membership books.
 In the fink hall system, hiring was mostly based on favoritism and bribes with the bosses.
-Over the course of the late 1910's and 1920's, waterfront employers engaged in aggressive efforts to rid the waterfront of genuine unionism, and the ILA's membership numbers dwindled.
+Over the course of the late 1910s and 1920s, waterfront employers engaged in aggressive efforts to rid the waterfront of genuine unionism, and the ILA's membership numbers dwindled.

 The strike's defeat also represented a defeat for the American labor movement as a whole and opened the door for increased repression.
 In San Francisco, on July 22, five days after an agreement was reached, the Preparedness Day Bombings were carried out at a pro-World War I parade organized by the Chamber of Commerce.
 The bombings were used by the city government as an excuse to target socialist labor organizer Tom Mooney.
 Less than a year later, the United States entered World War I. A month after the Puget Sound locals ended their strike, at least five Wobblies were murdered in Everett, Washington, by police in November 1916 while on their way to support striking shingle weavers.

 In Seattle, employers attempted to exploit racial animosities by bringing Black workers as strike breakers.
 Following the strike in 1917, the Seattle local reversed its segregationist policies and allowed Black workers to join the union.
 By the time of the Seattle General Strike in 1919, there were at least three hundred Black longshore workers.
+Following the 1919 strike, some Black workers became leaders in the Seattle local with the support of some IWW members.

 Efforts were made by longshore workers to reverse the open shop and improve their conditions.
 Motivated by the success of the Russian Revolution and the lack of wage increases after World War I, longshore workers went on strike in Seattle in 1919, Portland in 1922, and San Pedro in 1923.
 These strikes were led by the IWW and were largely unsuccessful.
 In the following years, the US government engaged in brutal repression against the IWW, raiding their offices and arresting and deporting their members.
-This left a leadership vacuum in the labor movement on the West Coast, which in the 1930's became filled by the Communist Party and its affiliates.
+This left a leadership vacuum in the labor movement on the West Coast, which in the 1930s became filled by the Communist Party and its affiliates.
 Longshore workers on the West Coast would not strike again until the "big strike" of 1934.